puppetlabs/best-practices/when_to_use_puppet_tasks_vs_puppet_dsl_code.md

   example would changing a configuration file, stopping a service, then reverting the configuration change after restarting a service.

-* Tasks shall not manage a state that is already managed by puppet code on the system.
+* Tasks should not manage a state that is already managed by puppet code on the system.
-	* Exceptions would be if puppet runs are incorporated into the task plan and puppet is expected to undo an ad-hoc configuration change as part of the automation timeline (e.g. starting a service after a db migration).
+	* Exceptions would be if puppet runs are incorporated into the task plan(Not yet a feature in PE tasks) and puppet is expected to undo an ad-hoc configuration change as part of the automation timeline (e.g. starting a service after a db migration).

-* Tasks shall not implement their own logging framework or host filtering logic.
+* Tasks should not reimplement existing functionality of puppet or the puppet tasks framework.
+Feedback from the task shall always make it's way back to the Puppet Enterprise console.
+Ex.
+Don't implement a different logging framework or host filtering logic within a task rather than using PQL.

-* Tasks shall not download additional non-version controlled code and execute it.
-The obvious exception is the PE Installer if tasks are used for bootstrapping new masters.
-	* A related best practice is that where possible apps should be available via package management
+* When downloading scripts or other content, the URL or source should specify a version.
+E.g. Source it from a tag rather than a branch.
+This will ensure you get the expected result when the task is run.

 * Tasks shall not execute multiple `puppet apply` commands in a single task.
   Plans should be created with multiple tasks or `puppet resource` should be